1. How much experience do you have?

 2. What kind of data do you collect?

-Stem cell treatments are fairly new: most doctors classify them as “experimental therapies” meaning the techniques are not yet fully understood.
+Regenerative orthopedic treatments are fairly new: most doctors classify them as “experimental therapies” meaning the techniques are not yet fully understood.
 This shouldn’t scare you as a patient—after all these years, we still don’t fully understand how aspirin works in the body—but it does mean that the clinic should be collecting data at all times.
 A simple phone call after the procedure is not enough.
 Providers should want you to complete a questionnaire after the procedure asking about your pain levels before and after, how well you’re able to use the affected joint now that the procedure is completed, and if you’re having any complications.

 Ask the Provider what information they collect and where the information is located on their website.
 The results should be indexed in a registry, which allows other physicians to review the data and the medical community as a whole to improve its techniques.

 Also, ask if there are any publications in medical journals regarding your specific procedure.
 Keep in mind when asking this question that some unscrupulous clinics “borrow” studies of other procedures that aren’t the same as what they want to do on you.
-For example they may try using research on bone marrow stem cells instead of fat stem cells the clinic is actually using.
+For example they may try using research on bone marrow stem cells instead of the fat stem cells the clinic is actually using.
 If they don’t have much data for your particular procedure, find out where you can learn about their successes and failures with this procedure.
 Clinics involved in investigational care should post information about all of their patients from their registry, not just those that responded well to the treatment.

 To conclude, it all comes down to one issue.
 Where is the data this clinic has collected on this specific procedure on their website?
 Where is the patient infographic that shows results?
 Where are the publications?